KWhitfieldHull/LAP1-PROJECT/README.md

 <img src="Img/Backend_image.png">

 * Began by trying to find a trivia api with history questions: https://the-trivia-api.com/api/questions?categories=history
-* Then created created the backend by fetching the data from the api
+* Then created the backend by fetching the data from the api
-* Then finding the relevant topics from the history api by using tags
+* We then found the relevant topics from the history api by using tags
-* Then created separated sections for each of the topics
+* Then we created separated sections for each of the topics

 ### HTML/CSS